sriniskanda/Extracts-comments-and-posts-from-facebook/README.md

-second argument give "number of days" (How many days you want to extract comments and posts) third argument give APP_SECRET you will get from facebook developer account fourth argument give APP_ID which also you will get from facebook developer account
+second argument give "number of days" (How many days you want to extract comments and posts) third argument give APP_SECRET you will get from facebook developer account fourth argument give APP_ID which also you will get from facebook developer account code output will be csv file with parameters in order are POST ID, COMMENT ID, USERNAME, COMMENT

+To get APP_SECRET snd APP_ID register your app in https://developers.facebook.com/ after registering app APP_SCRET and APP_ID is generated generated credential